liranc14/ducklakehouse/README.md

 ## CI/CD Process

 A Continuous Deployment (CD) process is set up to build a Docker image of the dbt project on every change.
 This ensures that all transformations and dependencies are up-to-date and ready for deployment.
+All aforementioned environment variables need to set as secrets in the GitHub repository, as well as GHCR_PAT - GitHub personal access token

 ## dbt Workflows